mattkaar/aia-web/docs/syllabus.md

 complete these hands-on exercises, students will login to the CyberLEAP virtual environment: (<https://cyberleap.cmu.edu>).
 The TA will brief and debrief students on the objectives, requirements, and solutions for each exercise.
-Teams will have until the following **Monday at 12:00pm** to complete each exercise.
+Teams will have until the following **Monday at 12:00pm ET** to complete each exercise.

 ## Homework Assignments